CLion¶

 In your

-and open in your favourite text editor, adding these lines:source ~/.bashrc source ~/mambaforge/bin/activate mantid-developer
+homedirectory create a file named.clionrcand open in your favourite text editor, adding these lines:source ~/.bashrc source ~/miniforge/bin/activate mantid-developer

 Start CLion using the above steps